 The Steam Railroading Institute

-Originally formed as the Michigan State University Railroad Club, the Michigan State Trust for Railway Preservation moved from the MSU campus in 1982, eventually ending up in the former Ann Arbor Railroad shops in Owosso, MI.
+Originally formed as the Michigan State University Railroad Club which evolved into the Michigan State Trust for Railway Preservation, this group moved from the MSU campus in 1982, eventually ending up in the former Ann Arbor Railroad shops in Owosso, MI.
 After a number of years there, it re-formed into the Steam Railroading Institute and relocated to adjacent property.
 The centerpiece of their historical work is PM Berkshire #1225, currently restored to operating condition.
 Of further interest to the PM enthusiast is the Trust's tool car, former PM troop sleeper-turned-baggage car #361.

 Use of this Web site and the materials contained within it is subject to specific terms and conditions.